bdwilson/PlotWatt-SmartThings-Logger/README.md

 SmartThings SmartApp Energy Logger for PlotWatt
 =======
 <br>
+<b>NOTE: Plotwatt will no longer accept API calls from generic meeters as of March,
+2017, so this is sort of pointless now :(</b>

 SmartThings SmartApp to send energy meter data (watts) to PlotWatt.
 Testing with HEMv1 but will likely work with any device that supports EnergyMeter capabilities with SmartThings.